 No. CROA prohibits credit repair companies from collecting any payment before services are performed.
 Companies that demand upfront fees are operating illegally.

-How Much Consumers Lose to Credit Repair Scams Every Year
+How Much Do Credit Repair Scams Actually Cost Consumers?

 What a Legitimate Credit Repair Company Can and Cannot Do